somaproject/acqboard/docs/FPGA/filter/input.rst

 quite during the ADC's conversion period.

 Offset arithmatic
        The 16-bit unipolar ACD samples are converted to bipolar samples and then added to the per-channel offset values.
 The resulting :signal:`SUM` is checked for overflow and then written to.

 Output writing

-For each :signal:`INSAMPLE` assertion we cycle through all channels and hthen write the resulting offset-adjusted values to the downstream modules.
+       For each :signal:`INSAMPLE` assertion we cycle through all channels and then write the resulting offset-adjusted values to the downstream modules.